PipeWire/pipewire/doc/tutorial5.md

 is compatible with what we enumerated in the EnumFormat param when we connected.

-Let's take a look a how we can parse the format in the `param_changed`
+Let's take a look at how we can parse the format in the `param_changed`
 event:

 ```c